Primary

 Let your knees fall naturally—there is no need to push them toward the floor.
 If you feel strain in your knees or groin, place blocks or pillows under your thighs for support.
 Focus on slow, diaphragmatic breathing and let each exhale deepen the relaxation.

-Want Reclined Butterfly in your program?
+See where Reclined Butterfly fits in your weekly plan

 Lie flat on your back.